 input type=hidden Have at least one and give it a value.
 Use the value "aloha" unless you can think of something better.
+Often webpages are dynamically created by a program.
+Hidden fields are embedded to help the website track the identity of the customer and the progress of the transaction.
+Cookies are also used, but here we will stick with hidden fields.

-input type=submit Have at least two with the same name but different values.
-They should represent meaningful choices.
+input type=submit Have at least one.

-input type=radio Have at least two sets, each with at least three options.
+input type=radio Have at least two independent sets, each with at least three options.
 This is for selecting among alternatives, like yes/no or hot/cold.
-Exactly one item can be selected.
+Exactly one item can be selected in each set.
 Each button in a group shares the same name.
-Make sure your items are part of a group that works that way.
+Make sure your items are part of groups that work that way.